Acer griseum

 Acer griseum, the paperbark maple or blood-bark maple, is a species of flowering plant in the family Sapindaceae, native to central China.
 Acer griseum is found in the Chinese provinces of Gansu, Henan, Hubei, Hunan, Shaanxi, Shanxi and Sichuan, at altitudes of 1500–2000 m.

 Description

 It is a small to medium-sized deciduous tree, reaching 6–9 m tall and 5–6 m wide, with a trunk up to 70 cm in circumference.
 The bark is smooth, shiny orange-red, peeling in thin, papery layers; it may become fissured in old trees.
 The shoots are densely downy at first, this wearing off by the second or third year and the bark exfoliating by the third or fourth year.

-The leaves are compound, with a 2–4 cm petiole with three leaflets, each 3–10 cm long and 2–6 cm broad, dark green above, bright glaucous blue-green beneath, with several blunt teeth on the margins.
+The leaves are compound, with a petiole with three leaflets, each long and broad, dark green above, bright glaucous blue-green beneath, with several blunt teeth on the margins.

-The yellow flowers are androdioecious, produced in small pendent corymbs in spring, the fruit being a paired samara with two winged seeds about 1 cm long with a 3 cm wing.
+The yellow flowers are androdioecious, produced in small pendent corymbs in spring, the fruit being a paired samara with two (or three) winged seeds about 1 cm long with a 3 cm wing.